-On the upper floor of the B building, there are four smaller work/meeting rooms.
-You are welcome to use these for office work if they are not booked for conferences etc. Wi-Fi is available in the B building.
+On the upper floor of the B building, there are four smaller work and meeting rooms.
+You are welcome to use these for office work if they are not booked for conferences etc.

 On the first and ground floors of the A building there are offices that can be assigned to research projects.
 The use of these offices will be planned on a season-by-season basis by the station management.
-If you need a private office, you should make sure that you include this in your application.
+If you need access to a private office, you should include this in your application.

 Lecture halls and meeting rooms

 A modern lecture theatre is available in a separate building on the station area.
 In the B building there is an old lecture hall and five smaller meeting rooms – one on the ground floor with seating for 12–14 people, and four rooms upstairs with seating for 6–8 people each.
 All halls and rooms can be booked for conferences, courses etc.

 There are three cars to rent at the station: two station wagons and a minibus.
 Rental cars are booked at the reception.
 Please coordinate the use of the cars, so as many people as possible can access them.
 If you need guaranteed access to a car during your visit, we recommend that you rent a car at Kiruna Airport.

 You also have access to our snowmobiles and our cabin boat in Torneträsk.

 During large parts of the year, helicopter transport is available for charter in the Abisko area.

 The station’s technicians hold a wide range of skills and experience.
 Smaller assignments, if time is available, are free of charge.
 Please include in your application if you think you need more extensive support.

 At the station there are car, metal, wood, paint, and electronics workshops.
 All guests have access to the workshops after an introduction by the technicians.
 Special requirements should be stated in the application.